Battle of Waterloo: Second French infantry attack

 Eventually it became obvious, even to Ney, that cavalry alone were achieving little.
 Belatedly, he organised a combined-arms attack, using Bachelu's division and Tissot's regiment of Foy's division from Reille's II Corps (about 6,500 infantrymen) plus those French cavalry that remained in a fit state to fight.
 This assault was directed along much the same route as the previous heavy cavalry attacks (between Hougoumont and La Haye Sainte).
 It was halted by a charge of the Household Brigade cavalry led by Uxbridge.
 The British cavalry were unable, however, to break the French infantry, and fell back with losses from musketry fire.

 Uxbridge recorded that he tried to lead the Dutch Carabiniers, under Major-General Trip, to renew the attack and that they refused to follow him.
 Other members of the British cavalry staff also commented on this occurrence.
-However, there is no support for this incident in Dutch or Belgian sources.
+However, there is no support for this incident in Dutch or Belgian sources, and Wellington wrote in his Dispatch to Secretary for War Bathurst on 19 June 1815 that General Trip had "conducted himself much to my satisfaction".
+Uxbridge then ordered a charge by three squadrons of the 3rd Hussars of the King's German Legion.
+They broke through the French cavalry, but became hemmed in, were cut off and suffered severe losses.
 Meanwhile, Bachelu's and Tissot's men and their cavalry supports were being hard hit by fire from artillery and from Adam's infantry brigade, and they eventually fell back.

 Although the French cavalry caused few direct casualties to Wellington's centre, artillery fire onto his infantry squares caused many.
 Wellington's cavalry, except for Sir John Vandeleur's and Sir Hussey Vivian's brigades on the far left, had all been committed to the fight, and had taken significant losses.
 The situation appeared so desperate that the Cumberland Hussars, the only Hanoverian cavalry regiment present, fled the field spreading alarm all the way to Brussels.